flextype-plugins/tagify/README.md

 1. Download & Install all required dependencies.
 2. Create new folder `/project/plugins/tagify`
-3. Download Trumbowyg Plugin and unzip plugin content to the folder `/project/plugins/tagify`
+3. Download Tagify Plugin and unzip plugin content to the folder `/project/plugins/tagify`

 ## Documentation